(Updated July 14, 2022)

 The question posed in the headline of this blog post — what does a medical coder do? — is an interesting one in several different ways.
 Even the most straightforward answer has surprising wrinkles.

-Medical coders work in the billing department of physician’s offices, hospitals, and other health care facilities.
-Medical coders assign medical billing codes for various treatments and procedures.
+Medical coders work in hospitals, physician’s offices, and other health care facilities as part of the billing department.
+Medical coders assign medical billing codes for various treatments, procedures, other medical services, and equipment.
 This coding process expedites and standardizes billing procedures according to industry-recognized medical billing coding systems.

 In addition to being absolutely efficient and accurate when entering correct codes, a medical coding specialist must remain aware of — and in front of — changes and updates to billing code practices.